 The eastern side of Hawaii island tends to be wetter and more humid than the west.
 Kona International Airport is on the drier western side of the island.

-Why not travel by private jet charter to Kona International Airport on the Big Island, Hawaii so you can benefit from the convenience, comfort and perfect peace of a private jet?
+Why not travel by private jet charter to Kona International Airport on the Big Island, Hawaii, where you can benefit from the convenience, comfort, and perfect peace of a private jet?
 Our team is available 24/7.